Bhavani-Bolloju/WeWork_Salesforce/README.md

-## To Run app locally
+## Run app locally

- Install all the dependencies:
+ To Install all the dependencies run:
  ```bash
 npm install
 ```